deschuytemeneer/gmail-archivist/README.md

-Gmail Filter Manager
+Gmail Archivist
 ---

-A Google addon to get control over your gmail filters.
+A Google addon to get control over your gmail inbox.